IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: $API_TOKEN" -H "Content-Type:application/json" "$SERVER_URL/api/datasets/:persistentId/files/actions/:unset-embargo?persistentId=$PERSISTENT_IDENTIFIER" -d "$JSON"

-Set a Retention period on Files in a Dataset
+Set a Retention Period on Files in a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``/api/datasets/$dataset-id/files/actions/:set-retention`` can be used to set a retention period on one or more files in a dataset.
 Retention periods can be set on files that are only in a draft dataset version (and are not in any previously published version) by anyone who can edit the dataset.
 The same API call can be used by a superuser to add a retention period to files that have already been released as part of a previously published dataset version.

 The API call requires a Json body that includes the retention period's end date (dateUnavailable), a short reason (optional), and a list of the fileIds that the retention period should be set on.
-The dateUnavailable must be after the current date and the duration (dateUnavailable - today's date) must be more than the value specified by the :ref:`:MinRetentionDurationInMonths` setting.
+The dateUnavailable must be after the current date and the duration (dateUnavailable - today's date) must be larger than the value specified by the :ref:`:MinRetentionDurationInMonths` setting.
 All files listed must be in the specified dataset.
 For example:

 .. code-block:: bash